hackall360/SuperToken/docs/cookbook/embedding_pruning.md

    PY
    ```

+The dedupe threshold runs before pruning, so similar tokens collapse into a canonical entry before the frequency filter executes.
+Merged tokens show up in `pruning.json` with an `action` of `deduped`, while low-frequency removals retain the historical schema.
 You can feed the resulting `vocab.json` and `embeddings.json` into downstream trainers knowing which tokens were removed and why.